raugadh/fila-starter/README.md

         optimize:clear
         ```

+    -   or

         ```fish
           php artisan project:init
         ```

 -   Update Permissions and Migrations

     -   Whenever new Resource , Page or migration is Added Run update command to migrate and create permissions.

     -   Runs Following in sequence

         ```yaml
         migrate